tom-howard/ros/content/com2009/la1/week1.md

     rostopic echo -h
     ```

     From here, for instance, we can learn that if we just wanted the echo command to display a set number of messages from the `/chatter` topic we could use the `-n` option.
-To display the most recent two message only for example:
+To display the most recent two messages only, for example:

     ```bash
     rostopic echo /chatter -n2